-You are in a deep state of relaxation while being fully conscious, “aware and awake”.
-To understand the process, and to experience this “state” first hand, you can take a Yoga Nidra workshop.
-To teach this practice to others, a Yoga Nidra training is imperative.
+You are in a deep state of relaxation while being fully conscious, “aware, and awake”.
+To understand the process, and to experience this “state” firsthand, you can take a Yoga Nidra workshop.
+To teach this practice to others, Yoga Nidra training is imperative.
 Both options are quite beneficial.

 Let’s understand some of the benefits of Yoga Nidra:

-A lack of quality sleep is harmful to the body and mind as it can result in stress, depression, burnout and a weak immune system, among other issues.
+A lack of quality sleep is harmful to the body and mind as it can result in stress, depression, burnout, and a weak immune system, among other issues.
 Thus, it is important to get enough sleep at night.
-If you incorporate the Yoga Nidra techniques at bedtime, you may fall asleep much faster, deeper and longer.
+If you incorporate the Yoga Nidra techniques at bedtime, you may fall asleep much faster, deeper, and longer.
 There is a process involved in powering down your body & brain.
-The techniques used in Yoga Nidra allows you to do this consciously, training your body & mind in the relaxation process, allowing for deeper states to be reached quickly.
+The techniques used in Yoga Nidra allow you to do this consciously, training your body & mind in the relaxation process, allowing for deeper states to be reached quickly.

-Moving through the physical and subtle bodies, while relaxing and releasing tension, stress, and emotions, allows for a release in pain and tension in the physical and subtle bodies.
-If you don’t consciously remove tension in the bodies, over time, you may develop dis-ease in the body/mind system.
+Moving through the physical and subtle bodies, while relaxing and releasing the tension, stress, and emotions, allows for a release of pain and tension in the physical and subtle bodies.
+If you don’t consciously remove tension in the body, over time, you may develop dis-ease in the body/mind system.
 Alternatively, If you are aware of the sensations that are present in your body, then you can easily get to know about the worries and stresses that tend to hold you back.

-Research has shown that Yoga Nidra can help out when it comes to emotional self-regulation and release of stress from the physical body.
-Reduced levels of stress allows for less worry, depression and anxiety, allowing for an increase in quality of life, mood and well- being.
+Research has shown that Yoga Nidra can help out when it comes to emotional self-regulation and the release of stress from the physical body.
+Reduced levels of stress allow for less worry, depression, and anxiety, allowing for an increase in quality of life, mood, and well-being.

-The good thing about Yoga Nidra is that you don’t need expensive yoga clothes or a fancy mat to practise the techniques.
+The good thing about Yoga Nidra is that you don’t need expensive yoga clothes or a fancy mat to practice the techniques.
 It is highly accessible and doesn’t require any accessories or equipment.
-All you need to do is find a quiet & comfortable space to lay down and perhaps turn inward.
+All you need to do is find a quiet & comfortable space to lie down and perhaps turn inward.

 Yoga Nidra helps to create an unbreakable bond between you and your higher self.
-Once the connection is made, you may imbibe wisdom, and live life from a place of balance, centeredness and strength.
-Additionally, it opens the door to your inner worlds and helps you to understand life as it is.
+Once the connection is made, you may imbibe wisdom, and live life from a place of balance, centeredness, and strength.
+Additionally, it opens the door to your inner world and helps you to understand life as it is.

 Are you interested in learning more?
 Yoga Nidra Teacher Trainings are open to all.
 Yoga Nidra Trainings